Support for Perpetual Awakening

 Monthly Inquiry Group

-Groups meet monthly over Zoom to practice a form of Dialectic Inquiry together for a four-month series during Winter/Spring (Feb, Mar, Apr, May) and for another four-month series during Summer/Fall (Aug, Sep, Oct, Nov).
-There are breaks during the months of Jun, Jul, Dec, & Jan.
+Groups meet monthly over Zoom to practice a form of Dialectic Inquiry together for two series during the year: Winter/Spring Series (Feb, Mar, Apr, May) and another series during the Summer/Fall (Aug, Sep, Oct, Nov).
+These groups have breaks during the months of Jun, Jul, Dec, & Jan.

 Group Topic Inquiry